What One Man Learned Walking 1,000 Miles Across the Middle East

 “One of the preconceptions I hear regularly about the Middle East is that it’s just one enormous sandpit.
 There are huge deserts there, but some of the climates are quite Mediterranean-esque.
 At times it can feel more like Italy or Southern Spain, with orchards and terraces of olive groves.
 Jordan is a very water-scarce country, but in the north they get rain in the winter.
 All the wadis, which are these dry canyons, fill up and become flash-flooded rivers.
 It looks verdant and fertile.
 To have all of that, on top of the huge expansive red deserts and the granite and sandstone mountains of the south, is a real blessing.
 When you put your tent up and sleep under the stars, you feel miles away from civilization.”

-It is a region that has been carved by footsteps.
+The Middle East is a region that has been carved by footsteps.

 “The Middle East is a place where people have always walked.
 All of the great trade routes of the past were here.
 Anyone coming up from Egypt through Anatolia to Mesopotamia would have traveled through on foot with caravans of animals.
 There were the Romans and their contemporaries, the Christian pilgrims from 4th century A.D., Muslim pilgrims from the Syrian highlands walking down to Mecca, and the Crusaders a few hundreds of years later.
 Then there are the Bedouins, who’ve always been walking here.
 Everywhere I walked in the Holy Land has been walked on before; it’s amazing to go on a contemporary journey and think about all of the things that brought people there, whether it’s faith, trade, or simply adventure.
 The original pilgrimage accounts are fascinating, too.
 They talk about a place that, in those days, had lions and hippopotamus running around.
 The landscape itself hasn’t changed much, but everything else has.
 For the first time in years, I was reading the Bible as a sort of travel guide.
 It’s not quite Lonely Planet, but it’s pretty good!”